-Please join me at the Montclair Literary Festival in Montclair, NJ, on March 23rd!
+Please join me at the Summer Family BookFest at The Westchester mall in White Plains, New York, on June 15!
 See details on the Presentations page.

 My newest book introduces middle-grade readers to the life and work of the enigmatic American poet Emily Dickinson (1830-1886).